 I can’t over-emphasize how much of a novelty this is to folks back home.
-Everyone who comes to visit sees my two (well you need an extra for guests!) beach cruisers on the patio and has the same response: “Bikes?
+Everyone who comes to visit sees my beach cruisers on the patio and has the same response: “Bikes?
 Oh my gosh, how cute!
 Can we really ride them around town?”
 Between the coolness factor and the safety factor, too many communities just aren’t bike-friendly, which is really too bad.

 Are You Sold Yet?

 - Find my recommendations for local beach cruisers and bike shops here.

 - May is Sacramento Bike Month.
 Check out all the action here.

 - Not completely sold?
 Try it out and see how you feel.
 The perfect excuse is May 15, which is Ride Your Bike to Work Day.